ADASS (Association of Directors of Adult Social Services)

 ARCO (Associated Retirement Community Operators)

 Tunstall is a strategic partner to ARCO, the main body representing the Retirement Community sector in the UK.
 Its members include both private and not-for-profit members, comprising about half of the Retirement Community sector.
 ARCO aims to promote confidence in the sector, ensuring that all members are providing a high quality service to their residents, raise awareness of the Retirement Community model amongst older people and stakeholders alike , and increase the volume and quality of expertise within the sector, continually investing in research to better understand and promote the socio-economic value of the housing with care model.
 Tunstall is working closely with ARCO to help achieve these goals, and build a strong sector with an appropriate legal framework, and sustainable and innovative design and construction.

 CCN (County Councils’ Network)

 The County Councils’ Network (CCN) is a cross-party special interest group of the Local Government Association, representing England’s county local authorities.
 Its members represent some 26 million people, and are responsible for almost half the country’s entire spend on children’s and adult social care.
-Its reports and advocacy influencing debates on the future of local services, with its work securing concessions from national governments Tunstall has supported the development of the CCN's Analysis Report; Employing Assistive Technology in Adult Social Care, which provides unique insight into the status of assistive technology in local authorities in England, and makes a series of recommendations to Government.
-You can read the full report in the White Papers section of this website
+Its reports and advocacy influencing debates on the future of local services, with its work securing concessions from national governments Tunstall has supported the development of the CCN's Analysis Reports; Employing Assistive Technology in Adult Social Care and Adopting the Right Technology to Transform Social Care, which you can read the in the White Papers section under Resources.

 DLF (Disabled Living Foundation)